-For more recent videos, check: How to desugar Haskell code.
+For more recent videos, check: Maintained by the community.
+How to desugar Haskell code.
 Haskell/XML.
 There are several Haskell libraries for XML work, and additional ones for HTML.

 It is purely written in Haskell.
 The Haskell XML Toolbox is a project of the University of Applied Sciences Wedel, The main design goal of the Haskell XML Toolbox is the support of various XML standards including Extensible Markup Language (XML) 1.0 (Second Edition) with DTD processing and Validation, Namespaces in XML 1.0 (Second Edition), XML Path Language (XPath), XSL Transformations (XSLT), RELAX NG Specification, as well as HTML/XHTML processing.